marcospgp/tinyORM/README.md

   localStorageEngine,
 } from "@hesoyam.zip/tiny-orm";

+// Use BaseModel as the base type for your data.
-type User = BaseModel & {
+// But because it just adds a "version: string" field, you can also just add it yourself. type User = BaseModel & {
   username: string;
 };

+// You pass a list of types to createModel().
-const userModel = createModel<[User]>(
+// This enables migrations, as you'll see soon. const userModel = createModel<[User]>(
   (user) => user.username, // Show how to get a unique ID out of your type. localStorageEngine // Store data in the browser's localStorage.